1jour1vin

 The Chablis wine region comprises 11 Appellations d'Origine Contrôlée (AOCs), including Chablis, Petit Chablis, Chablis Premier Cru, and Chablis Grand Cru.
 Made exclusively from the Chardonnay grape variety, these wines are particularly well-structured and offer a perfect balance between smoothness, power, and depth.

 The vineyards are planted on clay-limestone soil with a distinctive feature resulting from the region’s geological history: the presence of a layer of sedimentary rock composed of tiny oyster deposits.
-It is this characteristic that gives Chablis wines their distinctive minerality.
+It is this feature that gives Chablis wines their full minerality.

 Each appellation has its own distinct characteristics and reaches maturity at different stages of its development.
-While Petits Chablis wines need only one to three years to reveal their full potential, Chablis wines require two to five years of aging before they are ready to drink.
+While Petits Chablis need only one to three years to reveal their full potential, Chablis wines require between two and five years before they are ready to be enjoyed.
 As for Chablis Premier Cru and Chablis Grand Cru wines, they generally reach their peak after 8 to 10 years.

 La Chablisienne wine, an exceptional rarity

 Although La Chablisienne wines are available across all four appellations, since 2003 the cooperative has operated a renowned estate that produces an exceptional wine: Château Grenouilles.
 With just over seven hectares of vineyards, it is one of the most sought-after Chablis Grands Crus.
-The harvest from plots of old vines is carried out using traditional methods to produce an extraordinary wine that reveals its full potential and aromatic richness only after many years in the cellar.
+The grapes from plots of old vines are harvested using traditional methods to produce an extraordinary wine that reveals its full potential and aromatic richness only after many years in the cellar.

-“Le pas si petit,” “Le Vibrant,” “Le Finage,” “La Pierrelée,” and “Dame Nature” —these are just some of the names chosen by La Chablisienne for its wines from all Chablis appellations.
+“Le pas si petit,” “Le Vibrant,” “Le Finage,” “La Pierrelée,” and “Dame Nature” —these are just some of the names proposed by La Chablisienne for its wines from all Chablis appellations.

 Cuisine that showcases La Chablisienne wines